 Since the emergence of the corona virus, there has been a dramatic increase in the difficulty with which authorized clinical resources, such as doctors, nurses, diagnostic tools, and medications, may be obtained.
 Many people in the medical community perish because of the widespread sorrow.
 As a result of the shortage, people started medicating themselves without first consulting a professional, worsening the health crisis.
 Machine learning has proven useful in many areas, and new research and development in the field of automation has recently increased in pace and scope.
 The goal of this research is to introduce a drug recommender system that can significantly lessen specialists' workload.
-In this study, we developed a medicine recommendation system that predicts sentiment based on patient reviews by employing a number of vectorization processes, including Bow, TF-IDF, Word2Vec, and Manual Feature Analysis, and thus aids in the selection of the best medication for a specific illness as determined with the help of a number of various classification methods.
+In this study, we developed a medicine recommendation system that predicts sentiment based on patient reviews by employing a number of vectorization processes, including Bow, TF-IDF, Word2Vec, and Manual Feature Analysis, and thus aids in the selection of the best drug for a given disease as determined by a number of different classification algorithms.
 Precision, recall, f1score, accuracy, and area under the curve (AUC) were used to rate the anticipated emotions.
 The findings demonstrate that the classifier Linear SVC with TF-IDF vectorization achieves the highest accuracy compared to the other models.